 Any type of camera will work, although digital cameras will make uploading pictures easier.

-The course is based on the book Meditation on Both Sides of the Camera by Valerie K. Isenhower.
-The book may be helpful to you, but is not required for this course.
+This course is based on the concepts offered in Meditation on Both Sides of the Camera by Valerie K. Isenhower, which participants are asked to purchase for this course.

 This course is eligible for 2.0 CEU.